All Episodes

 This is the first time I've been to a convention in which the entire family has played such a significant role and has done it so well.

-And part of that I think is because Donald Trump is a phenomenon none of us fully understand him.
+And part of that, I think, is because Donald Trump is a phenomenon.

-So there's there's probably a lot more curiosity about the Trumps than you would get for normal politicians.
+So there's probably a lot more curiosity about the Trumps than you would get for normal politicians.

-People are having fun, they're enjoying it.
+People are having fun.

-What's going on guys?
+What's going on, guys?

 How are you?

-We're we're on with Newt Gingrich how listen I gotta tell you so last night and we just played a portion of your speech uh I'm not sure if you wanted to go back and hear it again but we played a portion of know it by now.
+I'm not sure if you wanted to go back and hear it again, but we played a portion of it.

-But so we did a Frank Lund's focus group after your speech and Newt Gingrich just used the words and I think it's right that a star is born I said this back months ago I see a future in politics for you.
+But so we did a Frank Lunt's focus group after your speech, and Newt Gingrich just used the words, and I think it's right, that a star is born.

-To be able to do that yesterday was uh uh pretty emotional and I don't use that word lightly it's not really a word I I talk about all that much but day because to be able to throw my father over the top uh in the delegate count you know for the our party's nominee for the president of the United States and then to be able to go out and uh and and speak on that platform uh it was just awesome it was incredible.
+It's not really a word I talk about all that much, but today, because to be able to throw my father over the top in the delegate count, you know, for our party's nominee for the president of the United States, and then to be able to go out and speak on that platform, it was just awesome.

 He's tough.

-As somehow you can't be a hard charging businessman and state the truth, even if it's controversial and not be a nice person.
+As somehow you can't be a hard-charging businessman and state the truth, even if it's controversial and not be a nice person.

 No, no, no.